-There are three reasons why recruiters or hiring managers ask this question.
-First reason: oftentimes they don’t have the time to read, in greater detail, through all the resumes.
-Second reason: they want to hear which experiences in your employment history matches the job description.
-Third reason: they’d like to know if you are an effective communicator.
+There are three reasons why recruiters or hiring managers ask you this question.
+As for the first reason, oftentimes they don’t have the time to read through all the resumes.
+Secondly, they want to hear from you which experiences in your employment history matches the job description.
+And lastly, They’d like to know if you are an effective communicator.

 “During my time at [University XYZ], I started my career working as a door-to-door salesman selling [Product] for a company called [Company XYZ].
 There are two key lessons that I learned from this experience.

 The first thing that I learned was that direct sales as a career path requires an extremely extraverted personality and sales mentality, which does not suit my profile.

 The second thing however, is that I learned how I could trigger emotional value and emotional connection to a product instead of just seeing [Product] as purely functional.

 With selling [Product] I could weave in the experience of barbequing, and the barbequing memories that were involved which really made an impact on the buying behavior of consumers.

 These experiences actually led me to a marketing internship at [XYZ Company] later in my college career.
 I knew I didn’t want to be directly in the sales side, but that I was, and still am, really interested in the emotional connection and how that drives purchasing decisions.